 LRV: 48

-Mindful Gray by Sherwin Williams is an incredibly neutral greige.
+Mindful Gray by Sherwin Williams is a neutral greige.
 It’s not too light or too dark, but a nice, mid-tone hue that’s incredibly versatile and could work in almost any room.

 Order a sample of Mindful Gray